Space-Efficient and Noise-Robust Quantum Factoring: Introduction

 \section{Introduction}

 Shor's landmark result from 1994~\cite{shor97} showed us how to factor numbers in quantum polynomial time.
-In particular, he constructed an $O(n^2\log n)$-size quantum circuit that uses $O(n\log n)$ qubits (including ancilla qubits), such that $O(1)$ runs of his circuit followed by polynomial-time classical postprocessing suffices to factor an $n$-bit integer.
-A number of followup works~\cite{beckman,vedral,seifert2001using,Cop02,CleveW00,beauregard,takahashi,zalka2006shors,DBLP:conf/pqcrypto/EkeraH17,gidney2017factoring,hrs17,gidney2019,DBLP:journals/quantum/GidneyE21,kahanamokumeyer2024fast} improved the Shor circuit in several ways, for example by constructing a log-depth implementation~\cite{CleveW00}, reducing the number of ancilla qubits to a mere $\approx 1.5n$~\cite{zalka2006shors}, or reducing the number of gates to $O(n^2)$~\cite{gidney2019windowed}.
+In particular, he constructed an $O(n^{2+\epsilon})$-size quantum circuit that uses $O(n)$ qubits (including ancilla qubits\footnote{For ease of exposition, we assume in the first part of this introduction that quantum factoring circuits are using the multiplication circuit by~\cite{kahanamokumeyer2024fast} which uses $O_\epsilon(n^{1+\epsilon})$ gates and $o(n)$ ancilla qubits.}), such that $O(1)$ runs of his circuit followed by polynomial-time classical postprocessing suffices to factor an $n$-bit integer.
+A number of followup works~\cite{beckman,vedral,seifert2001using,Cop02,CleveW00,beauregard,takahashi,zalka2006shors,DBLP:conf/pqcrypto/EkeraH17,gidney2017factoring,hrs17,gidney2019,DBLP:journals/quantum/GidneyE21,kahanamokumeyer2024fast} improved the Shor circuit in several ways, for example by constructing a log-depth implementation~\cite{CleveW00} or reducing the number of qubits to a mere $\approx 1.5n$~\cite{zalka2006shors}.

-Polynomial improvements to the size of Shor's circuit remained elusive for nearly three decades, until Regev~\cite{Regev23} recently demonstrated an $O(n^{1.5}\log n)$-size quantum circuit for factoring.
+Polynomial improvements to the size of Shor's circuit remained elusive for nearly three decades, until Regev~\cite{Regev23} recently demonstrated an $O(n^{1.5+\epsilon})$-size quantum circuit for factoring.
 Regev shows how to factor $n$-bit integers using $\approx \sqrt{n}$ (parallel) runs of his factoring circuit.
 While the total number of operations remains the same, the hope is that the smaller Regev circuit (or a future modification of it) is easier to build and that it resists decoherence noise better.

 However, Regev's factoring algorithm (that is, his quantum circuit together with the classical postprocessing algorithm) has two key limitations, the first being its space (in)efficiency and the second its noise (in)tolerance.